 This guidance is for individual taxpayers, self-employed business operators, and agricultural and forestry operators.

 If you need to make additions or corrections to the pre-completed tax return you received in Spring 2022, you can submit the changes in MyTax or on paper forms.
 How to make corrections in MyTax or on paper

 If you notice something that must be changed after your tax assessment has ended, you must file a claim for adjustment to the Tax Administration’s Adjustment Board.
 For many individual taxpayers, the assessment for 2021 ends as early as late May 2022.

 If you are filing additional information late but your tax assessment has not ended yet, see the instructions here.

 Everyone has their own personal end date for the tax assessment process.
 As a rule, the assessment is completed in the time between July and October of the year following the tax year.
-You can see the end date for your tax assessment on MyTax or on your tax decision.
+You can see the end date for your tax assessment on your tax decision: How to find the tax decision in MyTax.
 The assessment of spouses always ends at the same time.

 Please note that the end date of your assessment may be postponed if you or your spouse make changes to your pre-completed tax returns or if the Tax Administration receives some other information that affects your assessment.
 In this case, you will receive a new tax decision containing a new assessment end date.

-The tax assessment process for tax year 2017 ended on 31 October 2018 for all taxpayers.
-In previous years, the end date of the tax year’s assessment process was always 31 October in the following year.
+In tax year 2017 and previous years, the end date of the tax year’s assessment process was always 31 October in the following year.